6 Useful Vertical Storage Ideas for Your KitchenSeptember 26, 2019

 Plate rails are a type of horizontal wall trim you can include in your custom home.
 Usually, a plate rail runs along the upper part of a wall.
 They are typically narrow shelves used for displaying knick-knacks, decorative plates, or other items.

 However, if they are further up the wall and won’t get in the way, they can be built with a deeper shelf.
 A plate rail with a deeper shelf can give you a little bit of extra storage for decor or other items that you only need to access occasionally.
+In fact, displaying vintage items on a plate rail is one of the vintage kitchen decor ideas.

 4. Use Sliding Shelves